etherspot/etherspot-sdk/README.md

 ## **Deprecation Notice (PLEASE READ)**

 This is the **OLD** version of the Etherspot SDK.

+ERC4337 is the new standard for [Account Abstraction on Ethereum.](https://www.erc4337.io/) Any Account Abstraction development done on EVM based networks going forward should be done using this standard.

-It is pre 4337 and not being worked on anymore.
+This SDK is pre 4337 and **not** being updated anymore.

 Please refer to the links below and use Etherspot Prime going forward:
 - [Etherspot Prime Github Repo](https://github.com/etherspot/etherspot-prime-sdk)